Sonata165/sonata165.github.io/projects/lyric_translation.md

   <img width="250" src="/assets/for_projects/LyricTrans/images/fig_biased1.png">
   <img width="250" src="/assets/for_projects/LyricTrans/images/fig_biased2.png">
 </p>
+("Prompt" refers to results from our prompt-based control)

 If the desired length is shorter than unconstrained output, the beam search might end too soon, so the sentence will be incomplete
 (left figure).
 If the desired length is unexpectly long (right figure), there tends to be repetition